Using OpenPGP keys with ssh

 (your output might look a little different – look for agent-ssh-socket).

-From the example above, /home/user/.gnupg/S.gpg-agent.ssh is the important bit: this is the value SSH_AUTH_SOCK has to have in order to use gpg-agent as ssh-agent.
+From the example above, /home/user/.gnupg/S.gpg-agent.ssh is the important bit: this is the value that SSH_AUTH_SOCK needs to have in order to use gpg-agent as an ssh-agent.

 Register the key

-gpg-agent has to know which keys to use when authenticating a ssh session.
+gpg-agent needs to know which keys to use when authenticating an ssh session.
 For that purpose, add the keygrip of that key to ~/.gnupg/sshcontrol on a line of its own.

-To get the keygrip, use the chameleon - this example assumes that you installed the chameleon as gpg-sq.
+To get the keygrip, use chameleon – this example assumes that you have installed the chameleon as gpg-sq.

 $ gpg-sq -k --with-keygrip --with-subkey-fingerprints 8140AA1A97177805FD263466718AC099BAFDC830